daaaaande/auto_find_circ/README.md

 - directories of mapping files for all scripts need to be changed for each environment

 ## the last steps for each group in auto_automaker.pl:
-- removes header lines from each groupname/.csv
+- removes header lines from each groupname/.csv just be be sure
 - cat all .csv files into one groupname/allsites_bedgroup_groupname.csv
 - create a matrix with matrixmaker.pl groupname/allcircs_matrixout.txt
 - create a second, more dense matrix with perl matrixtwo.pl groupname/allcircs_matrix_heatmap.txt